sakosy/arch_katas_2021/README.md

 | FR-20 | ???
 Convert transactional customers to engaged customers |
 | FR-21 | ???
 Make connections between similar demographics |
 | FR-22 | ???
 Improve the distribution and potential food waste from having the wrong mix of foods in a particular fridge |
+| FR-23 | ???
+Get from clinics info based on extended data, for example regional dietary observations

 ### Architecture Characteristics Requirements
 - Scalability: We should care about potential growth of analytical data and communication history volume (FR-5, FR-8, FR-9).